Frequently asked questions

 In what format should we bring our sound effects/music?

-All of our venues are equipped with CD players and 3.5mm jack connections for portable music players or laptops.
-We frequently find that recordable CDs do not play reliably in our equipment so please only bring purchased CDs and/or use some other format.
+All of our venues are equipped with a 3.5mm jack connection for portable music players or laptops.

 Are there sound limits?